-On the whole, a picture emerges whereby chronic stress may be seen as 'priming' the 5-HT2AR system as part of the organism's response to a situation of deprivation/stress (physiological, social, or even sensory), and then this primed system can then be activated by potent 5-HT release upon acute stress 173.
-The consequent high levels of 5-HT high levels of then lead to the engagement of the 5-HT2AR system, which in turn facilitates an adaptive and flexible behavioural and cognitive style aimed at actively responding to the demands of the current environment.
-Critically, this conception of 5-HT and the 5-HT2AR largely accords with research on exogenous agonism of the 5-HT2AR via psychedelic drugs, which has found evidence of increased structural, functional, and behavioural flexibility.
+On the whole, a picture emerges whereby chronic stress may be seen as 'priming' the 5-HT2AR system as part of the organism's response to a situation of deprivation/stress (physiological, social or even sensory), and then this primed system can then be activated by potent 5-HT release upon acute stress.175 The consequent high levels of 5-HT high levels of then lead to the engagement of the 5-HT2AR system, which in turn facilitates an adaptive and flexible behavioural and cognitive style aimed at actively responding to the demands of the current environment.
+Critically, this conception of 5-HT and 5-HT2AR largely accords with research on exogenous agonism of 5-HT2AR via psychedelic drugs, which has found evidence of increased structural, functional and behavioural flexibility.
 We review this research next.

-C. Exogenous 5-HT2AR agonism via psychedelic drugs
+Exogenous 5-HT2AR agonism via psychedelic drugs

-Further insight into the effects of 5-HT2AR agonism in the adult human brain comes from work 15 with 5-HT2AR agonist psychedelic drugs ^{17,205}.
-Such compounds include the naturally occurring 16 substances N,N-dimethyltryptamine (DMT), 5-methoxy-DMT (5-MeO-DMT), psilocybin and its 17 metabolite, psilocin, the psychoactive component of psilocybe 'magic mushrooms', as well as 18 19 the peyote-derived, mescaline.
-Synthetic psychedelics include lysergic acid diethylamide (LSD), but also the phenethylamines 2,5-dimethoxy-4-iodoamphetamine (DOI) and 2,5-dimethoxy-4-20 bromoamphetamine (DOB).
-3,4-methylenedioxy-methamphetamine (MDMA) is sometimes 21 regarded as a psychedelic, given its profile of subjective effects and its agonist effects at the 5-22 23 HT2AR.
-However, rather than displaying direct agonist properties at the 5-HT2AR, it only indirectly stimulates these receptors via potent 5-HT release 194.
-Psychedelic drugs have been 24 found to induce a complex variety of subjective effects, spanning changes to perception, 25 cognition, emotion, and sense of self ^{17,206,207}.
-A growing body of evidence also suggests their 26 27 efficacy - when combined with supportive psychotherapy - in the treatment of several mental health conditions 208.
-28
+Further insight into the effects of 5-HT2AR agonism in the adult human brain comes from work with 5-HT2AR agonist psychedelic drugs.^{17,207} Such compounds include the naturally occurring substances DMT, 5-methoxy-DMT (5-MeO-DMT), psilocybin and its metabolite, psilocin, the psychoactive component of psilocybe 'magic mushrooms', as well as the peyote-derived, mescaline.
+Synthetic psychedelics include LSD, but also the phenethylamines 2,5-dimethoxy-4-iodoamphetamine (DOI) and 2,5-dimethoxy-4-bromoamphetamine (DOB).
+3,4-Methylenedioxy-methamphetamine (MDMA) is sometimes regarded as a psychedelic, given its profile of subjective effects and its agonist effects at 5-HT2AR.
+However, rather than displaying direct agonist properties at 5-HT2AR, it only indirectly stimulates these receptors via potent 5-HT release.196 Psychedelic drugs have been found to induce a complex variety of subjective effects, spanning changes to perception, cognition, emotion and sense of self.^{17,208,209} A growing body of evidence also suggests their efficacy-when combined with supportive psychotherapy-in the treatment of several mental health conditions.210

-- 1 In both humans and other animals, the potency of a given psychedelic's effects on subjective - 2 experience, cognition, and behavior can be reliably predicted from its affinity for 5-HT2ARs at - 3 the receptor 209.
-In rodent models, the subjective effects of psychedelics (as indicated by head - 4 twitching) are specific to agonism of 5-HT2ARs and can be selectively blocked by 5-HT2AR - 5 antagonists 210.
-In humans, psychedelics elicit a wide-range of subjective effects and significant - 6 alterations to global brain function, both of which are blocked by pre-treatment with the 5- - 7 HT2AR antagonist, ketanserin 211-213 Consistent with this, a recent PET study notably found that - 8 the intensity of subjective effects induced by psilocin, the active metabolite of psilocybin, - 9 significantly correlated with 5-HT2A receptor occupancy 214.
+In both humans and other animals, the potency of a given psychedelic's effects on subjective experience, cognition and behaviour can be reliably predicted from its affinity for 5-HT2ARs at the receptor.211 In rodent models, the subjective effects of psychedelics (as indicated by head twitching) are specific to agonism of 5-HT2ARs and can be selectively blocked by 5-HT2AR antagonists.212 In humans, psychedelics elicit a wide range of subjective effects and significant alterations to global brain function, both of which are blocked by pretreatment with the 5-HT2AR antagonist, ketanserin.213-215 Consistent with this, a recent PET study notably found that the intensity of subjective effects induced by psilocin, the active metabolite of psilocybin, significantly correlated with 5-HT2AR occupancy.216

-- 11 Taken together, there is convergent neural and behavioral evidence, from humans and animal - 12 models, as well as computational studies, that 5-HT2AR agonism is both sufficient and - 13 necessary to account for the complex effects of psychedelic agents and constitutes their main - pathway of action.
-Psychedelic-specific 5-HT2AR signaling cascades appear to exist ^{113,215} and - the expression of plasticity genes has been implicated 216.
+Taken together, there is convergent neural and behavioural evidence, from humans and animal models, as well as computational studies, that 5-HT2AR agonism is both sufficient and necessary to account for the complex effects of psychedelic agents and constitutes their main pathway of action.
+Psychedelic-specific 5-HT2AR signalling cascades appear to exist^{157,112} and the expression of plasticity genes has been implicated.217

-D. Anatomical neuroplasticity induced by 5-HT2AR agonism
+Anatomical neuroplasticity induced by 5-HT2AR agonism